 In 2009, I transitioned from male to female.
 Within three months of transitioning, I became the first Iowa attorney, and one of the few nationally, to try a jury case in the other gender.
 I believe I’m also the first transgender attorney to argue before the Iowa Supreme Court.

 After transitioning genders in 2009, I began speaking on what it means to be transgender.
-From there, I developed very formal training programs around that (“Transgender 101”) and around general inclusivity (Gray Area Thinking™ and “Allyship 101”) as wells as motivational trainings and workshops (“Getting to Ellen: Gleaning Authenticity from a Moment of Truth” and Human is Human™).
+From there, I developed very formal training programs around that (“Transgender 101”) and around general inclusivity (Gray Area Thinking© and “Allyship 101”) as wells as motivational trainings and workshops (“Getting to Ellen: Gleaning Authenticity from a Moment of Truth” and Human is Human™).
 Even when I worked as a nonprofit executive director, I trained and spoke on the side.
-I’ve now presented or trained more than 500 times in venues across the country; in January 2017, I left the nonprofit field to speak/train exclusively through my company Human Inspiration Works, LLC.
+I’ve now presented or trained on nearly 800 occasions in venues across North America.
+In January 2017, I left the nonprofit field to speak/train exclusively through my company Human Inspiration Works, LLC.

 I’m a monthly freelance writer for Lavender Magazine, through which my column reaches more than 40,000 readers a month.
 That column, Skirting the Issues, has received Gold and Bronze Medal Awards for Excellence from the Minnesota Magazine and Publishing Association.

 My memoir, Getting to Ellen: A Memoir about Love, Honesty and Gender Change (Stepladder Press), was published in February 2013 and is available on Amazon, Kindle, Nook and Apple iBooks.
 The memoir, which continues to sell well, has been featured in the St. Paul Pioneer Press and on Iowa Public Radio and has been reviewed on Amazon (5 Star rating) and Goodreads.
 My experience as a transgender trial attorney was a subject in the blog Lawyerist and my story has been featured on the Huffington Post (podcast) and in variou publications.
-I’ve given many interviews, including to Public Radio in Minnesota and South Dakota, MyTalk 107.1, KSTP television, and other media outlets.
+I’ve given many interviews, including to Public Radio in Minnesota, South Dakota and Mississippi, and on MyTalk 107.1, KSTP television, and other media outlets.

 Again, a short biography with my picture can be found here.